AOShei-Teaching/ANDROID-Camera_Usage_Demo/README.md

 <uses-permission android:name="android.permission.CAMERA" />
 <uses-permission android:name="android.permission.RECORD_AUDIO" />
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE" android:maxSdkVersion="28" />
 ```

 * **CAMERA:** Required to see the preview and capture content.
 * **RECORD_AUDIO:** Required specifically for recording sound with video.
-* **WRITE_EXTERNAL_STORAGE:** Required for saving files on older Android versions (SDK < 29).
-On newer Android versions, we use Scoped Storage via `MediaStore`, so this permission is not needed.
+* **WRITE_EXTERNAL_STORAGE:** On newer Android versions (30+), we use Scoped Storage via `MediaStore`, so this permission is not needed.

 ---

+## 🧑‍💻 How It Works (Code Highlights)

+### 1. Starting the Camera
-##🧑‍💻 How It Works (Code Highlights)###1.
-Starting the CameraThe core logic resides in `MainActivity.kt`.
+The core logic resides in `MainActivity.kt`.
 We use the `ProcessCameraProvider` to bind specific "Use Cases" to the lifecycle of the Activity.
 This ensures the camera opens when the app starts and closes when the app stops, preventing battery drain.

 ```kotlin
 // From MainActivity.kt